expo/expo/docs/pages/versions/unversioned/sdk/audio.md

 ### `Audio.setIsEnabledAsync(value)`

-Audio is enabled by default, but if you want to write your own Audio API in an ExpoKit app, you might want to disable the Audio API.
+Audio is enabled by default, but if you want to write your own Audio API in a bare workflow app, you might want to disable the Audio API.

 #### Arguments